erwinluis/splitable_doc/README.md

       "url_2": "http://www.yourcompany.com/products/marine-biology-book"
     }

-`api_key`: This field is used to ensure that it is an authentic request.
+`api_key`: This parameter is used to ensure that it is an authentic request.
 This is a *required* parameter.

 `invoice`: An identifier from your site to keep track of what will be split, often represented as an order id.
 This is a *required* parameter.